wohaco/despace/venera_2_3.md

 Venera 3 was launched 1965.11.16 at 04:19 UTC from Baikonur.

-The spacecraft’s initial trajectory missed Venus by 60 550 km and a course correction manoeuvre was carried out on 1965.12.26 which brought the spacecraft onto a collision course with the planet ([EVN‑005](venus.md)).
+The spacecraft’s initial trajectory missed Venus by 60 550 ㎞ and a course correction manoeuvre was carried out on 1965.12.26 which brought the spacecraft onto a collision course with the planet ([EVN‑005](venus.md)).
 Contact with the spacecraft was lost on 1966.02.15 probably due to overheating.

 The lander crashed on Venus on 1966.03.01, making Venera 3 the first lander to hit the surface of another planet.